atlan-antillia/TensorflowUNet/README.md

 <h2>
 2 Create TensorflowUNet Model
 </h2>
- You can customize your TensorflowUnNet model by using a configration file.<br>
+ You can customize your TensorflowUNet model by using a configration file.<br>

 <pre>
 ; model.config